vpcarroll15/college-football/README.md

 # The rankings

 Here are the top 25 teams at the end of the 2019-2020 season, according to my model.
-I've also included each team's Elo ranking, and how that team's ranking compares to where it finished in the poll.
+I've also included each team's Elo rating, and how that team's ranking compares to where it finished in the poll.

 1) LSU (1789) (+0)
 2) Clemson (1765) (+0)